mariusavram91/mariusavram/projects.md

 permalink: /projects/
 ---

-I like building things people would use, creating something from “nothing” and solving puzzles and problems.
-Who wouldn’t want to be a detective looking for impossible to find bugs and always learning something?
+I like building things people can use, creating something from “nothing” and solving puzzles and problems.
+Who wouldn’t want to be a detective looking for impossible to find bugs and always learning something new?
 It’s rewarding and challenging and that’s why I love it!

 A few projects I've worked on: